danBrownGithub/matlab.desktop/README.md

             xprop WM_CLASS

-gives you when you click on Matlab yourself.
+gives you when you click on theMatlab window yourself.
 Paste it in /usr/share/applications and you're good!